 Here are bins based on Number of bins equal to 10.

-Here are the Groups implemented when I assigned my bins to the Pass, Superb, or Other groups.
+The Groups implemented when I assigned my bins to the Pass, Superb, or Other groups appear below.
 Note the use of DAX’s SWITCH() and IN.
 Also, see how the “Other” group is handled in the SWITCH() and can be renamed to whatever you might want besides “Other”.

 That’s easy enough to recreate manually (this DAX formula does not include the check for blanks).